I learned unworthiness young, was taught that God was hard to please, and the only way to receive love was to outperform everyone else.

 No plan.
 No backup.
 No safety net.

 Since we’re getting all close and stuff, I might as well also tell you that my favorite color is purple.
 I love chocolate chip cookies.
-My favorite musical artist is Prince (and Harry Connick, Jr., and Michael Bublé, and George Michael).
+My favorite musical artists are Prince, Mark Wilkinson, Harry Connick, Jr., and Michael Bublé.
 I don’t have any tattoos, but I’ve always wanted one.
 I like to hug trees.
 My favorite flowers are tulips.
 I sometimes get migraines.
 When I was little, my Aunt Linda used to call me Sparky Dinkledorf. (<– don’t get any ideas. ha ha)

 Put simply, I coach because I believe in the hearts of people and what we’re capable of contributing to the world.

-In my work with over a thousand clients and many thousands of hours of actual one-to-one coaching, I’ve found that what people need and want more than anything is access to skillful guidance that is profoundly compassionate and supports the heart while also offering actionable next steps towards positive change.
+In my work with thousands of humans and many thousands of hours of actual one-to-one coaching, I’ve found that what people need and want more than anything is access to skillful guidance that is profoundly compassionate and supports the heart while also offering actionable next steps towards positive change.

 For me, there is nothing more powerful than witnessing a client in their experience, without the need to “fix” or change them.
 To accompany them – shoulder to shoulder – on their journey, in a way that assures them that they are not alone, helps them tap securely into their own innate wisdom, and celebrates their many wins along the way – that, to me, is what I live for.

 From the decades I’ve worked in a wide variety of business, I’ve found that business is not all that complicated.
 Most of what you can learn about business is already out there – all the education you need is available, for free.
 The complications, challenges and rough spots that we all encounter stem from our humanity.
 Our “stuff” is what gets in our way.
 What’s complicated is us… not business.